fluteds/batch/readme.md

 ### Function Scripts

-These are functional scripts, like quality of life.
-Used for PC maintenance and fixing errors.
+These are functional scripts used for PC maintenance and fixing errors.

 - List Dir Contents - Lists Current Directory Contents
 - Sys Info - Lists Specs